OpenRepeater/SVXLinkWrapperORP/README.md

-SvxLinkWrapper - wrapper for SvxLink
+SVXLinkWrapperORP - wrapper for SvxLink
 ====================================
 By Guy Sheffer 4Z7GAI <guysoft at gmail dot com>